By-Laws for the West Shore Mixed Slo-Pitch Association

 ➢ Will call the plays at first and second base.

 Rules of Play – SPN rules except for the following:

 ➢ The bases will be 65 feet apart (from the rear portion of the plate).

 ➢ Team captains and umpires will review ground rules prior to the game.
 Umpire is to announce to captains and players the start of the game and no new inning after a specific time.
 Captains have been advised to write times down.

-➢ An outfield defensive line consisting of an arc 130 feet from home plate shall be used and delimited by the use of 4 orange cones (2 in foul territory, 2 in center field area) .
+➢ An outfield defensive line consisting of an arc 130 feet from home plate shall be used and delimited by the use of 4 orange cones (2 in foul territory, 2 in centre field).
 No outfielder (maximum of four) is allowed in front of the 130 foot line until the ball is hit.
 If this rule is violated, the team at bat has the option of taking the result of the play or an award of one base to the batter and all runners.

-➢ The defensive team must have at least one female in the outfield at all times
+➢ The defensive team must have at least one female in the outfield and one female in the infield at all times

 ➢ Equipment (bases, mat, cones, balls etc) will be provided by WSMSP.